Cristixnn/MediMind-AI-Project-/README.md

 # MediMind AI Project

-## Top 3 Ideas
+## Overview
-1. **MediMind (Healthcare)** – AI virtual health assistant that helps users describe symptoms, track medications, and receive wellness suggestions.
+Our group is developing **MediMind**, a virtual health assistant that helps users describe symptoms, track medications, and receive personalized wellness suggestions.
+The project focuses on applying AI in the **Healthcare** sector to make health insights more accessible and user-friendly.

+## Brainstormed Project Ideas
+Before deciding on MediMind, we explored a few potential AI applications:
+1. **MediMind (Healthcare)** – AI assistant for symptom tracking and wellness advice.
-2. **SafePayAI (Finance)** – AI fraud detection tool that monitors transactions and flags unusual activity.
+2. **SafePayAI (Finance)** – Real-time AI fraud detection system for secure payments.
-3. **EcoSort (Sustainability)** – AI system that recognizes materials and helps improve recycling efficiency.
+3. **EcoSort (Sustainability)** – Image recognition AI that improves recycling accuracy.

+## Project Goals
+- Develop a user-friendly virtual assistant prototype powered by AI.
+- Identify ethical and technical considerations (e.g., privacy, data accuracy).
+- Demonstrate collaboration using GitHub and other professional tools.

+## Tools and Platforms
+- **GitHub** – project hosting and collaboration
+- **Google Docs/Slides** – for drafts and presentation slides
+- **Canvas** – group communication and submissions

 ## Team Members
 - Kristin Griffith
 - Jeff Weber
 - Layne Carstens
 - Cristian Montes Montecinos

-## Tools
-- GitHub for collaboration
-- Google Docs/Slides for drafts
-- Canvas for communication